zachmccabe/zachmccabe.github.io/tools.md

 + Bates boots, usually
 + Billhook
 + Bull nose pliers
-+ Coolmax UV Buff around my neck &sup2;
++ Coolmax UV Buff around my neck; or an old, black cotton tshirt – which breathes breathes better and protects more of your neck.
+(Cut off just below the sleeves into a loop, and fold the fabric over onto itself at least twice to stop some sun.)
 + Dish soap to wash off the poison ivy
 + Loksak
 + [mobile.weather.gov](https://mobile.weather.gov/)
-+ Sharpie and Tyvek &sup3;

-<small>Note 2: In the summer, an old, black cotton tshirt breathes better and protects more of your neck.
-(Cut off just below the sleeves into a loop, and fold the fabric over onto itself at least twice to stop some sun.)</small>

-<small>Note 3: When it's 100F and humid, and even your pockets are sweaty, an old Tyvek shipping envelope works better than paper.</small>

-What helps you get your work done? [hello@zachmccabe.com](mailto:hello@zachmccabe.com)